alpine9000/amiga_examples/README.md

    * [Scripted Amiga Emulator](http://scriptedamigaemulator.net/)
    * [WinUAE](http://www.winuae.net/)

-they each have strengths and weaknesses, so it's worth given them all a try.
+they each have strengths and weaknesses, so it's worth giving them each a try.

 tools
 -----